-- Add in 1 teaspoon of rosehip seed oil and whip again.
+Add the rosehip seed oil and whip again until smooth and creamy.

 How to Use Kokum Butter for Skin

-Additional tip, if you use matte lipsticks, which can be drying, you can apply a very light layer of this butter on your lips as a base before following up with the lipstick.
+Additional tip – if you use matte lipsticks, which can be drying, you can apply a very light layer of this butter on your lips as a base before applying the lipstick.

 Where to Buy Kokum Butter